top of page

 The National Institutes of Health Consensus Statement states “one of the advantages of acupuncture is that the incidence of adverse effects is substantially lower than that of many drugs or other accepted procedures for the same conditions.”

-Acupuncture treats the whole person rather than the disease, helping to restores the body’s balance.
+Acupuncture treats the whole person rather than the disease, helping to restore the body’s balance.

 Book an appointment to see how acupuncture can help you.